sarah-cic-uk/Code-the-Future/session-2/create_webpage.md

 # Code the Future </>

-## Week 2: Create your first webpage!
+## Session 2: Create your first webpage!

 ## Activity Walkthrough